Little Dry Run Wilderness

 The Little Dry Run Wilderness is an area in the Mount Rogers National Recreation Area protected by the Eastern Wilderness Act of Congress to maintain its present, natural condition.
 As part of the wilderness system, it is intended to preserve a variety of natural life forms and contribute to a diversity of plant and animal gene pools.
 Over half of the ecosystems in the United States exist within designated wilderness.

-Named after Little Dry Run, a stream lined with hemlocks and white pines that runs through the center of the wilderness, the area has good hikes far removed from the busy west side of the Mount Rogers Recreation Area.

-The area is part of the Mount Rogers Cluster.
+Named after Little Dry Run, a stream lined with hemlocks and white pines that runs through the center of the wilderness, the area has good hikes far removed from the busy west side of the Mount Rogers Recreation Area: which is part of the Mount Rogers Cluster.

 Location and access

 The wilderness is located at the east end of Mount Rogers Recreation Area. near the town of Speedwell in Wythe County.
-It is bounded on the east by US21, on the south and west by the Virginia Highlands Horse Trail.
+It is bounded on the east by US 21, and on the south and west by the Virginia Highlands Horse Trail.
 The northern boundary is about 1 mile south of VA 612.

 There is one maintained trail, the Little Dry Run Trail, Forest Service Trail #305, with a few yellow blazes, 4.4 miles long, and moderately difficult with trailheads on US 21 at the eastern end of the trail, and Comers Rock Campground on the west.

 The Virginia Highlands Horse Trail borders the wilderness on the southern side.

 The Virginia Highlands Extension extends from the Horse Trail for four miles to a ridgetop.

 The Ridge Top Area Bushwhack is a 4-mile hike beginning at the junction of Little Dry Run Trail and the Virginia Highlands Trail.